RitchieLab/dnanexus/apps/plato_single_variant/Readme.md

 # PLATO Single Variant Analysis

 ## What does this app do?
-App performs genetic associations using PLATO (the PLatform for the Analysis, Translation and Organization of large-scale data).
-PLATO is a software tool equipped to handle whole-genome and sequence data for hundreds of thousands of samples to explore complexity and genetic architecture underlying common traits using phenome-wide association studies (PheWAS), Genome-wide association studies (GWAS), genetic interactions, environment-wide association studies (EWAS) and gene-environment interactions (GxE), and copy number and rare variant analyses
+This app performs genetic associations using PLATO (the PLatform for the Analysis, Translation and Organization of large-scale data).
+PLATO is a software tool equipped to handle whole-genome sequence data for hundreds of thousands of samples to explore complexity and genetic architecture underlying common traits using phenome-wide association studies (PheWAS), Genome-wide association studies (GWAS), genetic interactions, environment-wide association studies (EWAS); gene-environment interactions (GxE), and copy number and rare variant analyses.

-Although, PLATO is platform to perform different kind of analysis, this app specifically focus on association analysis for single outcome (GWAS) or across multiple outcome (PheWAS).
+Although PLATO is a platform to perform different kinds of analyses, this app specifically focuses on single outcome (GWAS) and multiple outcome (PheWAS) analyses.

 ## Where can I find PLATO software manual?
 You can find the detailed PLATO software manual here: https://ritchielab.org/software/plato-download

 ## What data are required for this app to run?
 There are two input options required to run the app:
-- **Genotype Files**: It require input genotype files in binary PLINK format (`.bed`,`.bim`,`.fam`).
-Please refer to PLINK documentation for information on file format.
+- **Genotype Files**: It is required to input genotype files in binary PLINK format (`.bed`,`.bim`,`.fam`).
+Please refer to the [PLINK documentation] (http://zzz.bwh.harvard.edu/plink/) for information on file format.
-- **Phenotype File**: An input phenotype file should be a tab-delimited, where first row indicates column headers and each subsequent row representing values for an independent sample.
-The first two columns should be Family ID (FID) and the Individual ID (IID) for the sample as in PLINK `.FAM` file, and rest of the columns should contain the numeric/categorical value for each phenotype.
-For example:
+- **Phenotype File**: An input phenotype file must be a tab-delimited, where first row indicates column headers and each subsequent row represents values for an independent sample.
+The first two columns must be the Family ID (FID) and Individual ID (IID) for the sample as in PLINK .FAM file, and subsequent columns contain the numeric/categorical values for each phenotype.

     | FID | IID | Pheno 1 | Pheno 2 |
     | ------ | ------ | ------ | ------ |